Investing is as “Simple as That”

 What about individual stocks?
 Well, evidence demonstrates that people sell their winners and hold their losers.

-Here is the only thing you can be certain of: you will never know when it is right to sell an individual stock.
+Here is the only thing you can be certain of: you will never know when to sell an individual stock.

 So, buy when you have the money.
 When should you sell?
 When you need the money.